 It's Fat Bear Week In Alaska's Katmai National Park — Time To Fill Out Your Bracket

-Who doesn't love big fat bears?
+Who doesn't love big, fat bears?
 At least from a distance.
-And, who doesn't love filling out a bracket, where winners move on and losers go home?
+And who doesn't love filling out a bracket where winners move on and losers go home?

 Combine the two and you've got Fat Bear Week — a kind of Ursine March Madness, in October.

-There are an estimated 2,000 bears in Katmai National Park & Preserve, a glorious and massive 4.4-million acre stretch of wilderness in Southwest Alaska.
-Each year the bears spend the summer trying to get as fat as they can to prepare for hibernation.
+There are an estimated 2,000 bears in Katmai National Park & Preserve, a glorious and massive 4 million-acre stretch of wilderness in Southwest Alaska.
+Each year, the bears spend the summer trying to get as fat as they can to prepare for hibernation.

 This year, the bears were whittled down to a bracket of 12 contenders.
-Four heavyweights had first round byes.
-Voters on the park's Facebook page choose their favorite from each match-up.
+Four heavyweights had first-round byes.
+Voters on the park's Facebook page choose their favorite from each matchup.
 The winner moves on to the next round.

 As the competition began this week, Katmai Conservancy media ranger Naomi Boak had her eye on two of what she calls "favorites."
-Number 435. ... they assign a number after monitoring the bears for awhile ... and number 747.
+No. 435. ... they assign a number after monitoring the bears for a while ... and No. 747.
 He is "as big as a jumbo jet," she says.

 "He was so big he looked like he was ready to hibernate in July.
 He's the size of two bears."